 I Have a Structured Settlement – Can Tribeca Help Me Get a Lump Sum?

 Tribeca understands that life is complicated and due to unforeseen circumstances, you might need extra help.
 We can offer to buy out your existing payment structure and offer you a complete or partial lump sum payment if need be.

+Our personal injury settlement advances are easy to apply for and leave you with a significant portion of your original settlement.
 We try to be as fair and transparent as possible and assist during the entire process.